 - Last testament and will

-Unmarried Parents Who Split Up
+Co-Parenting Agreements for Unmarried Parents Who Split Up

 Although this case is special, unmarried parents who decide to split should also have a firm agreement about the children before doing so.
 In fact, it is important to draft such an agreement before children even enter the picture.
-If the break-up is especially bitter or suffused with anger, a previously-established, legally-binding agreement helps to lighten the already hefty load suddenly placed upon the shoulders of both parents.
+If the break-up is especially bitter or suffused with anger, a previously established, legally binding agreement helps to lighten the already hefty load suddenly placed upon the shoulders of both parents.
 Having everything about the kids in writing means one less thing for you and your ex to battle over.

 - Children's legal last name